 To make your smoke/CO alarm tamper resistant, a tamper resist feature has been provided.
-Activate the tamper resist feature by breaking off the four posts in the square holes in the trim ring (see figure 4A).
+Activate the tamper resist feature by breaking off the four posts in the square holes in the trim ring (see figure 5A).
 When the posts are broken off, the tamper resist tab on the base is allowed to engage the mounting bracket.
 Rotate the alarm onto the mounting bracket until you hear the tamper resist tab snap into place, locking the alarm on the mounting bracket.
 Using the tamper resist feature will help deter children and others from removing the alarm from bracket.
-NOTE: To remove the alarm when the tamper resist tab is engaged, press down on the tamper resist tab, and rotate the alarm off of the bracket (see figure 4B).